MalaqueBritney/Lab-5/README.md

 # WebDesign
-          A file containinglesson application for CSS.
+          A file containing lesson application for CSS.